cecat/MyHASS/_posts/DRAFT-JAN2026.md

 *January 3, 2026*

-Rather than spend hundreds of dollars on smart outdoor permanent holiday lights, I decided to use the same strategy that I have used for
+Rather than spend hundreds of dollars on smart outdoor permanent holiday lights, I decided to try to use the same strategy that I used for
 <a href="https://blog.deepblueberry.com/integrations/lighting/2025/01/31/wled/" target="_blank" rel="noopener noreferrer">indoor smart LED strings</a>
 leveraging the
 <a href="https://kno.wled.ge/" target="_blank" rel="noopener noreferrer">WLED Project</a>.